Manato1fg/CodeIt/README.md

 <img src="./09-barnsleyfern/barnsleyfern.png">

 ## #10-sortvisualization
 is a project which shows how sort algorithm works with a color cycle.
 There are four type of sort algorithm: Bubble Sort, Quick Sort, Stalin Sort, Merge Sort.
-You CANNOT see which sort algorithm is first because conditions are different each other.
+You CANNOT see which sort algorithm is fast because conditions are different each other.
 [![](https://img.youtube.com/vi/ICqBMIfkeYM/0.jpg)](https://www.youtube.com/watch?v=ICqBMIfkeYM)